LunaZxxy/ReefP3-Shiny-App/README.md

 ## GBR reef visualisation shiny app

 This app is a part of project for DATA3888 2022 in the University of Sydney.
+Check video 'demo' to the functionality of our shiny app.

-Run the app locally in Rstudio on laptop by
+Run the app locally in Rstudio by

 ```
 library(shiny)